Further readings

 5. In Canada, a lot of attention is paid to supporting newly arrived-pupils.

 The clip “Helping young newcomers integrate in Canada: Halifax” on YouTube shows several student profiles and the initial stages as well as further evaluation.
 This same YouTube channel has a lot of clips on newly arrived pupils in Canada.
-Click hereto go to the video: https://www.youtube.com/watch?v=AMXNErG62E8
+Click here to go to the video: https://www.youtube.com/watch?v=AMXNErG62E8